TheRoboticsClub/colab-gsoc2020-Yijia_Wu/docs/_posts/2020-08-28-draft_of_documentation_of_third_exercise.md

 The goal of this exercise is to practice integrating navigation and manipulation.
 You will need to use a mobile manipulator(AGV+robot arm+gripper) to pick objects on one conveyor and place them on three other conveyors.

+The mobile manipulator is MMO-500 robot from [Neobotix](https://www.neobotix-robots.com/homepage).
+They provides a set of ROS simulation packages and tutorials to test their mobile robot and mobile manipulators in ROS[1].
+The MMO-500 is one of them, combineing the omnidirectional robot MPO-500 with a light-weight robot arm UR10.
+The navigation part of this robot is based on their provided packages.

 ![world](https://raw.githubusercontent.com/TheRoboticsClub/colab-gsoc2020-Yijia_Wu/master/docs/img/world_third_exercise.png){: .mx-auto.d-block :}

 ![rviz](https://raw.githubusercontent.com/TheRoboticsClub/colab-gsoc2020-Yijia_Wu/master/docs/img/rviz_third_exercise.png){: .mx-auto.d-block :}